Foot drop is a muscular weakness or paralysis that makes it difficult to lift the front part of your foot and toes.

 Foot drop is often caused by compression (squashing) of the nerve that controls the muscles that lift the foot.

 Sometimes, nerves around the knee or lower spine can become trapped.
 The nerves in the leg can also be injured or damaged during hip replacement or knee replacement surgery.

 Foot drop can sometimes be caused by nerve damage linked to diabetes (known as a neuropathy).

-Inherited conditions such as Charcot-Marie-Tooth disease are also a common cause of peripheral nerve damage and muscle weakness that can lead to foot drop.
+Inherited conditions that cause peripheral nerve damage and muscle weakness, such as Charcot-Marie-Tooth disease, can also sometimes lead to foot drop.

 Brain and spinal cord disorders

 Foot drop can also be caused by conditions that affect the brain or spinal cord, such as: